Eczbek/xieite/docs/namespaces/math/fibonacci.md

 &nbsp;

 ## Description
-A lookup table of the fibonacci sequence.
+A lookup table of all representable values of the fibonacci sequence.

 &nbsp;